Itinerary for 3 days and 2 nights to visit Expo 2025 Osaka, Kansai, Japan and Nara/Kyoto

 [ Undefined: coursed-title-plain ]

 Houtoku-ji Temple is the family temple of the Yagyu clan.
 Yagyu Munenori built it in 1638.
 It is located on a mountaintop with a panoramic view of Yagyu village.
-Materials related to Yagyu are on display in the adjacent historical materials room.
+The adjacent historical materials room displays materials related to the Yagyu.

 Approximately 1 minute on foot (on site)